Funding for full fibre broadband connections

 Residents can benefit from the scheme too if they are part of a group project which also includes businesses and can claim a voucher with a value of up to £500.

-You don’t need to worry about which scheme is right for you.
+You don’t need to worry which scheme is right for you.
 Register your interest with your chosen supplier and they will check which scheme is best suited to you and your neighbours.

 The step-by-step process to get a voucher towards your full fibre connection is: